Two-Edged Sword

 Honorable.
 “Keeping away from strife is an honor for a man, but any fool will quarrel” (Proverbs 20:3).

 Agreement.
 The enemy loves to divide and conquer, but God says, “Again I say to you, that if two of you agree on earth about anything that they may ask, it shall be done for them by My Father who is in heaven” (Matthew 18:19).
-When we don’t agree as a family or couple, we actually cancel each other out.
-“So refuse foolish and ignorant assumptions knowing that they produce quarrels.
-And the Lord’s bond-servant must not be quarrelsome, but be kind to all, able to teach, patient when wronged” (2 Timothy 2:23).
+When we don’t agree, we literally cancel each other out.
+“So refuse foolish and ignorant assumptions, knowing that they produce quarrels.
+A servant of the Lord must not quarrel but must be kind to everyone, be able to teach, and be patient with difficult people" (2 Timothy 2:23-24).

 Slow to anger.
-You have heard people say that Jesus was angry and turned over the tables in the temple so that we can be angry.
-But God says, “But let everyone be quick to hear; slow to speak, and slow to anger; for the anger of man does not achieve the righteousness of God” (See Chapter 6, “Angry Man,” for more knowledge.)
+You have heard people say that the Lord was angry and turned over the tables in the temple, so that we can be angry.
+But God says it a bit differently.
+He says, “But let everyone be quick to hear; slow to speak, and slow to anger; for the anger of man does not achieve the righteousness of God” (James 1:19-20).

 What does God think of lying besides the fact that He hates it?

-Father of lies.
-And lastly, we never want to lie since the devil is the father of lies, and lying is an abomination to God.
+Father of Lies.
+And lastly, why would we ever want to lie since the devil is the "father of lies," and lying is an abomination to God.
 “You are of your father the devil, and you want to do the desires of your father.
 He was a murderer from the beginning and does not stand in the truth because there is no truth in him.
 Whenever he speaks a lie, he speaks from his own nature; for he is a liar, and the father of lies” (John 8:44).
-Remember, it’s God's Truth that sets you free!
+Remember, it’s God's Truth that sets you free! “…and you shall know the Truth, and the Truth shall make you free” (John 8:32).

 Your tongue will be much harder to control if you're intoxicated.

 Not wise.
 “Wine is a mocker, strong drink a brawler, and whoever is intoxicated by it is not wise” (Proverbs 20:1).
 Drinking alcohol is not in itself a sin.
-It is the evil that you're unable to control, like what you speak and other consequences.
+It is the evil that takes control when you're unable to control your thoughts and behavior, like what you say.
+When you lack control from being intoxicated, it is removed, and it's given over to our sinful nature.
+This then results in an endless number of other consequences that we all have witnessed, and for some, experienced.

 Proceeds out.
-“Not what enters into the mouth defiles the man, but what proceeds out of the mouth, this defiles the man” (Matthew 15:11).
+Yet, as distasteful as drinking to excess is, God still comes back to what this entire lesson is based on, our words: “Not what enters into the mouth defiles the man, but what proceeds out of the mouth, this defiles the man.”
+"It’s not what goes into your mouth that defiles you; you are defiled by the words that come out of your mouth" (Matthew 15:11).

 To Sum Up

-1. Be aware of how much you say—with many words, mischief is unavoidable.
-Instead, let your communication be “Yes, yes” or “No, no”—anything more than this will lead to evil.
+1. Be aware of how much you say—with many words, trouble is unavoidable.
+Instead, answer with “Yes, yes” or “No, no”anything more than this will lead to evil.

 2. Be careful what you say—by your words, you’ll be justified, and by your words, you’ll be condemned!